TKDFusion/3DPrinter-Mods-MRX8024-MotorsSync/wiki/EN.md

 #    The maximum number of repetitions to achieve the forced threshold of
 #    oscillations.
 #head_fan:
-#    Toolhead fan, which will be turned off during sync to eliminate noise.
+#    Full name of the toolhead fan that will be turned off during sync to
+#    eliminate its noise.
+Can be specified multiple fans by separating
+#    their names with commas.
 #axis_prefix_<axis>:
 #    Allows you to set a custom prefix that will be displayed before the
 #    axis name in terminal outputs.
 You can use special characters or